First measurement of $^{30}$S+$\alpha$ resonant elastic scattering for the $^{30}$S($\alpha$,p) reaction rate: Analysis

 As for possible contributions from inelastic scattering, the first excited state of $^{30}$S is relatively high at $E_{1{\rm x}}=2.21$~MeV and with a spin-parity of $2^{+}$.
-The increased scattering threshold as well as the requirement for $\ell \geq 2$ from the angular momentum selection rules indicates that the widths, which decrease with increasing $\ell$ as shown in Table \ref{tab:10.81}, suggesting a significantly lower cross section than elastic scattering.
+The increased scattering threshold as well as the requirement for $\ell \geq 2$ from the angular momentum selection rules indicates that the widths, which decrease with increasing $\ell$, suggest a significantly lower cross section than elastic scattering.
 For example, in other studies of $\alpha$ elastic scattering, this contribution was found to be less than 10\% \cite{2011PhRvC..83c4306Y, 2013PhRvC..87c4303Y}, where the first excited states are much lower in energy.
 Moreover, as the resonances we analyzed were in the region of $4.0 \leq E_{\rm c.m.} \leq 5.6$~MeV, contributions from inelastic scattering would show up near $1.8\leq E_{\rm c.m.} \leq 3.4$~MeV in the elastic spectrum, where resonances were neither resolved nor analyzed in our data.
-Therefore, it is reasonable to neglect any possible contribution from inelastic scattering in the present analysis, as its most important consequence is on the deduced proton widths $\Gamma_{\rm p}$, since we assumed any width which was not from the elastic channel would be from the proton channel by neglecting inelastic scattering.
+Therefore, it is reasonable to neglect any possible contribution from inelastic scattering in the present analysis; thus, we assume the total width can be expressed as $\Gamma = \Gamma_{\alpha_{0}}+\Gamma_{\rm p}$.